A student working in a criminology session with notepad and pen.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

 There will be a broad range of assessment methods so you are exposed to the different types of tasks that you might encounter in the workplace.
 These will include coursework in the form of essays (long and short form), portfolios and presentations.
 Assessment support is provided throughout the modules.
-We continuously review the assessment methods used in order that they adequately prepare students for graduate level employment.
+We continuously review the assessment methods used to ensure they adequately prepare you for graduate level employment.

 UCAS Tariff